-Fences might be installed along a path to separate people from potential hazards such as farm livestock, cliffs or deep water.
+Fences might be installed along a path to separate people from potential hazards such as farm livestock, cliffs, or deep water.
 They can also be used to keep people away from environmentally or historically sensitive areas, for example a nature reserve or historic site.

 Fences can be made from a variety of materials, including recycled plastic and metal, but the most common type of construction is either a combination of timber posts and horizontal rails or timber posts and steel wire / mesh tensioned along the length of the fence and stapled on.
-Where livestock is being contained, it is not uncommon for barbed wire top line to be installed however this All timbers should be pressure treated, with an approved preservative, and be FSC Certified as a minimum standard.
+Where livestock is being contained, it is not uncommon for barbed wire top line to be installed however this should ideally be replaced with a plain wire or have an additional plain top wire installed on the path side.
+All timbers should be pressure treated, with an approved preservative, and be FSC Certified as a minimum standard.